ajcr/ajcr.github.io/_posts/2015-2-27-Words-nobody-wants.md

 This methodology is good, I reasoned, because it prevents common substrings from being counted too frequently and making the counts biased.
 For example, *sandinmyeyes.com* would contribute just three words (*sand*, *in*, *my*, *eyes*).
 Subwords such as *and*, *din* and *yey* do not get counted at all.
 This is good because no straight-thinking person would think the domain owner intended to choose those words.

 Splitting strings is not a trivial problem however.
 There could be many different ways to break up the domain into recognisable words; finding the "correct" way could require some advanced natural language processing.
-This is difficult to implement, computationally expensive and I wanted more immediate gratification.
+This is difficult to implement, computationally expensive and I wanted more immediate answers.

  After some experiments, I found that simply splitting into the *fewest* words possible gave accurate-looking results.
 This also had the advantage of avoiding the comparison of all possible splits.
 I decided that any domain than could not be split cleanly would be discarded.
-My final function was based on [this function](https://github.com/ajcr/string-splitter/blob/master/splitter.py) I wrote some time ago.

-Not optimised, but fast enough.
 My computer churned through the 130 million domains in about four hours, only failing to split 18 million gobbledegook domains.
 A bit of cleaning up and I had a long list of 356,580,878 words (looks like domains contain an average of 2-3 words).
 The computer whirred for a few more minutes while it counted them and then was quiet.

 ---